dancasey/json-schema-default-instance/README.md

 Creates an object as an instance of the given schema using its `default` properties.

-- Ignores properties that are not listed in the `required` array.
 - Accepts multiple schemas, referenced by `id`.
 - Resolves `$ref` and `allOf`.
+- Will instantiate all properties with a given `default`, unless
+- If `requiredOnly = true`, ignores properties that are not listed in the `required` array (see example below).

 ## Usage